 Sharpening and honing are not interchangeable terms.
 They are different tasks that complement each other to keep knife blades keen.
-Each method requires its own tool.
+Each method requires a tool.

 Most sharpeners can handle a variety of knife sizes, but it’s wise to check which blade type and grind angle a sharpener can service.
 Standard blades tend to come with 20-degree grind angles, which are durable and easy to maintain with a whetstone and honing rod.

-Most pull-through V-notch systems sharpen at preset 15-degree or 20-degree angles.
-A 15-degree angle is sharp but will require more frequent sharpening, ultimately reducing the life of the blade.
-Electric sharpeners usually sharpen at 15 to 20-degree angles as well.
+Most pull-through V-notch systems sharpen at preset 18- or 22-degree angles.
+An 18-degree angle is sharp but will require more frequent sharpening, ultimately reducing the life of the blade.
+Electric sharpeners usually sharpen at 15- to 20-degree angles.

 To sharpen serrated knives and ceramic knives, look for a model that specifically states its suitability for these blades.
 Using a standard sharpener on a serrated or ceramic blade will drastically reduce the useful life of the knife.

-For centuries, whetstones were actual pieces of gritty rock, but today’s models are synthetic combinations of abrasives.
-These abrasives include aluminum oxide, sapphirite, silicon carbide or other ceramics, and diamond.
-Many of the best knife sharpener kits have a combination of these materials in different grit sizes, though some models might use different (though similar) materials.
+For centuries, whetstones were actual pieces of gritty rock, but most of today’s models are synthetic combinations of abrasives.
+These abrasives include alumina oxide, sapphirite, silicon carbide or other ceramics, and diamond.
+Many of the best knife-sharpener kits have a combination of these materials in different grit sizes, though some models might use different (though similar) materials.

 Depending on the sharpener, these materials come in different shapes.
-For instance, a whetstone is one piece shaped like a block or a puck.
-In V-notch sharpeners, the sharpening materials might be opposing strips that look somewhat like blades, or cylindrical rods (not to be confused with honing rods).
+For instance, a whetstone is one piece shaped like a block, a rod, or a puck.
+In V-notch sharpeners, the sharpening materials might be opposing strips that look somewhat like blades or cylindrical rods (not to be confused with honing rods).
 With electric sharpeners, the sharpening materials are usually shaped like wheels that are typically housed within the machine for safety.

-When working with sharp blades, safety is top priority.
-Some sharpening methods, like electric and pull-through countertop models, are inherently safer options.
-They typically have a nonslip bottom that helps keep the tool in place while you sharpen a knife.
+When working with sharp blades, safety is a top priority.
+Some sharpening methods, such as electric and pull-through countertop models, are inherently safer options.
+They typically have a nonslip bottom that helps keep the tool in place while sharpening a knife.

 Many kits come with safety gloves intended to be worn on the hand that holds the sharpener.
-These gloves will minimize (not eliminate) the chances of accidentally slicing a finger while pulling a blade through the sharpener.
+These gloves will minimize—but not eliminate—the chances of accidentally slicing a finger while pulling a blade through the sharpener.